poetic/ember-fryctoria/README.md

 The initializer *initializers/reopen-syncer.js* should already be created when you install the addon via ember-cli.
 You can modify the handleSyncError method to handle errors.

 For example, you can remove all jobs when you get an error during syncUp.
+And then restart your app by ```App.destroy()```, since the outdated records in ember data store may create errors when the user try to operate these records.
+WARNING: This strategy will remove all the operations by user when he/her was offline.

+IMO, there is really not a single robust way to handle syncing faliure for a conventional database like SQL combined with ember data.
+I would recommand you to only enable user to read while offline.
+Or you should implement a robust way to handle syncing errors for a specific app.

 # How to decide what is offline?
 By default, whenever we have ```error.status === 0```, we define it as offline.